The Wealth of Nations

+Although The Wealth of Nations did not immediately transform policy, the book became one of the most influential books in modern history.
+The work represented a clear paradigm shift from the previous economic thought.
+Although Smith did not use the term "capitalism", the book fundamentally shaped the field of economics and provided the theoretical foundation for capitalism and economic policies that later prevailed in the 19th century.
+Karl Marx would later go on to write "...the Wealth of Nations is the true Bible of the classical political economy of the 18th century."
+The treatise is widely regarded as a foundational work of economic liberalism, with virtually all liberal economic schools embracing, reinterpretating or synthesizing Smith's concepts.
+Beyond the liberal tradition, Marxian economics developed as a critique of the tradition of classical political economy established in The Wealth of Nations, while adapting many of Smith's analytical concepts, such as the division of labour, economic classes, the labour theory of value, capital accumulation, the hypothesis of the tendency of the rate of profit to fall, and the distinction between wages, profit, and rent.

 History

 The Wealth of Nations was published in two volumes on 9 March 1776 (with books I–III included in the first volume and books IV and V included in the second), during the Scottish Enlightenment and the Scottish Agricultural Revolution.
 It influenced several authors and economists, such as Karl Marx, as well as governments and organizations, setting the terms for economic debate and discussion for the next century and a half.
 For example, Alexander Hamilton was influenced in part by The Wealth of Nations to write his Report on Manufactures, in which he argued against many of Smith's policies.
 Hamilton based much of this report on the ideas of Jean-Baptiste Colbert, and it was, in part, Colbert's ideas that Smith responded to, and criticised, with The Wealth of Nations.

 The Wealth of Nations was the product of seventeen years of notes and earlier studies, as well as an observation of conversation among economists of the time (like Nicholas Magens) concerning economic and societal conditions during the beginning of the Industrial Revolution, and it took Smith some ten years to produce.
 The result was a treatise which sought to offer a practical application for reformed economic theory to replace the mercantilist and physiocratic economic theories that were becoming less relevant in the time of industrial progress and innovation.
 It provided the foundation for economists, politicians, mathematicians, and thinkers of all fields to build upon.
 Irrespective of historical influence, The Wealth of Nations represented a clear paradigm shift in the field of economics, comparable to what Immanuel Kant's Critique of Pure Reason was for philosophy.